amooseinaroom/moed/README.md

 You can launch the editor in the command line to specify what relative files and directories you want to be loaded at start.
 This will load all files inside directories without recursion.
+Warning: Absolut file paths are currently not properly supported.

 If you don't give any arguments via command line, the editor does not load any files at start.

 Some examples:
 - For instance if you want to load all files in the current directory do:
-`moed.exe .`
+    - `moed.exe .`
-- If you want to load all files in the current directory and the sub directory `source`:
+- If you want to load all files in the current directory and the sub directory `source` do:
-`moed.exe . source`
+    - `moed.exe . source`
-- If you want to load all files in the current directory, the sub directory `source` and the specific file `molib\source\mo_string.h`
+- If you want to load all files in the current directory, the sub directory `source` and the specific file `molib/source/mo_string.h` do:
-`moed.exe . source molib\source\mo_string.h`
+    - `moed.exe . source molib/source/mo_string.h`

 # key bindings